rsiyanwal/dynamic-deployment/Day 1: Docker/README.md

 """
 PRODUCER_URL = "http://<server_address>:5000/number"
 ```
-If you just run the producer.py service, then on your web browser, if you visit the URL, you should get the following output:
+If you just run the `producer.py` service, then on your web browser if you visit any of the URLs, you should get the following output:
 ```
 {
   "number": 73